pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

     !!!
 Important
              Before you start, make sure that `kubectl` [points to the right cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){target=_blank} .
-             Run `kubectl config view` to list all available clusters and contexts, then `kubectl config use-context <your-context-name>` to set the proper active context.
+             Run `kubectl config get-contexts` to list all available clusters and contexts (the current context is marked with a `*`), then `kubectl config use-context <your-context-name>` to set the proper active context.

       ```shell
       kubectl scale deployment pachd --replicas 0